How To Start A Nonprofit In Ohio

 Hire Northwest to form your nonprofit, and your total cost, which includes a full year of registered agent service, is $324 for 7-day processing and $424 for expedited 3-day processing.

 How Long Does It Take to Start an Ohio Nonprofit?

->

-> Standard processing in Ohio is approximately 3-7 business days for online and mailed filings.
-Pay a $100 expedite fee, however, and you can get your mailed or online filing processed within two days of receipt.
+Standard processing in Ohio is approximately 3-7 business days for online and mailed filings.
+Pay a $100 expedite fee, however, and you can get your mailed or online filing processed within three days of receipt.
 You can also hand deliver your articles to the Secretary of State’s office and pay an additional $300 for four hour processing or $200 for one day processing.

->

-> Does an Ohio Nonprofit Need a Registered Agent?
+Does an Ohio Nonprofit Need a Registered Agent?

 Absolutely.
 Ohio requires nonprofit corporations to appoint and maintain an Ohio registered agent (often called a “statutory agent” in Ohio).
 You can do the job yourself, appoint a willing associate, or hire a commercial registered agent service like Northwest.
 In any case, your nonprofit’s registered agent must be available during normal business hours at an Ohio street address listed on your organization’s articles of incorporation.
 This provides a reliable channel for the state to contact your organization if it ever gets sued.

 We don’t recommend doing the job yourself.
 Your nonprofit’s articles of incorporation is a public document, so listing your own residential or office address means displaying that address for the public eye.
 You’ll likely get targeted by data-sellers, have to deal with excessive junk mail, and find unexpected salespeople popping up randomly at your door.
 It’s also pretty difficult to manage and grow a new nonprofit when you can’t leave the office for any length of time.